AEEAmeren Corporation

 What price action says about AEE.

-AEE qualifies for the Watch on decline sigma — the recent drop measures 5.3σ over a 10-bar window.
+AEE qualifies for the Amber List on decline sigma — the recent drop measures 6.4σ over a 20-bar window.
 Sigma scales the move by the stock's own typical daily volatility, so a small percentage drop in a normally-quiet name can land here when the bigger players miss it on a pure-percent threshold.

 Questions about AEE